DarkByt31/gatsby-starter-lumen/content/posts/2021-01-17--Financial-Planning.md

   - "finance"
   - "fresher"
   - "tax"
 description: "As a fresher most of us are unknown to the financial side of the world.
-It is important to take our finance in our own hands and invest it at the right place so that you can make most of your 'in-hand':P. In this article I will start with why do you need financial planning and how you can do it on your own."
+It is important to take our finance in our own hands and invest it at the right place so that you can make most of your 'in-hand':P. In this article I will start with why do we need financial planning and how we can do it on your own."
 socialImage: "/media/fin_plan.jpeg"
 ---

 Most of us live on our parents money before getting into full time job.
 So the only thing we learn is that the money does not grow on tree.
 For most of us we never had the opportunity to be dependent only on ourselves financially.
 Damn, I miss those days when we were small and relatives used to give us money which were enough to buy momos every day for a week.
 Anyways lets get started.

 **NOTE**: Taking random advice from a random internet guy is injurious to health.
 Information on this site might turn out to be wrong in the near future.
-The idea of this post is NOT to give you any tips but to **introduce** you to the financial terms and the options that you have, for beginners.
+The idea of this post is NOT to give you any tips but to **introduce** you to the financial terms and the options that beginners have, for investment.

 ![Random image for beautification](/media/fin_plan.jpeg)